-What Legal Coaches do:
+What Legal Coaches Do:

 This can range from providing you with advice on an ongoing negotiation or mediation, or help you draft your court applications, Financial Statement or Affidavits.
 A Legal Coach can also help you prepare for a Judicial Case Conference, or attend a Judicial Case Conference with you.

 A key advantage of using a Legal Coach is that they can keep you on track.
 They will help you develop your own advocacy skills.
-Prepare research and case law.
-They will ensure that you comply with the dreaded Rules of Court.
-They can be accessible by phone and email.
-In short, they are there to help you if you stumble.
+A Legal Coach will also help you prepare research and case law for your negotiations or trial.
+They will ensure that you comply with the Rules of Court.
+They can be accessible by phone, video conferencing, and email.

-What Legal Coaches charge:
+What Legal Coaches Charge: